numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 .. for collecting data and making measurements from experiments:

+Our choice of performance measure is related to the so-called fixed-budget versus fixed-target scenarios.
 Starting from some convergence graphs, which plot the quality indicator (to be minimized) against the number of function evaluations, we have two different approaches to measure performance.

 **fixed-budget approach**
     We fix a budget of function evaluations,